robinkarim/Production-Book/docs/cid/quick-start-cloud-id-virtual-dev-kit.rst

 	.. image:: ../img/qsgc/image6.png

 C.  This will activate the **API Endpoint** editor for that batch of devices.
-Simply select the API endpoint you created in the previous section.
+Simply select the API endpoint you created in the previous section and click **Save**.

 	.. image:: ../img/qsgc/image7.png